freeCodeCamp/freeCodeCamp/guide/english/react/index.md

 ### Virtual DOM

-React's magic comes from it's an interpretation of the DOM and it's a strategy for creating UIs.
+React's magic comes from it's an interpretation of the DOM and it's strategy for creating UIs.

 React uses the virtual DOM to render an HTML tree virtually first, and then, every time a state changes and we get a new HTML tree that needs to be taken to the browser’s DOM, instead of writing the whole new tree React will only write the difference between the new tree and the previous tree (since React has both trees in memory).
 This process is known as Tree Reconciliation.